 Dallas Christmas Market 2023

-At the Christmas markets in Dallas, you’ll discover an array of holiday stalls brimming with artisan gifts, handcrafted decorations, and local crafts.
+At the Christmas markets in Dallas, you’ll discover a variety of holiday stalls with artisan gifts, handcrafted decorations, and local crafts.

 The market puts a Texan spin on classic festive treats, ensuring that alongside European favourites, you can indulge in flavours that give a nod to the city’s rich culinary heritage.